 She says: “Homemade Frozen Pizza.
 You pre-bake the crust, then top it, then freeze it.
 It is really easy and better than anything you can buy in the store.
 And the kids love to help make it.
 I find the pizzas are easier to deal with when I make smaller frozen pizzas, so we make them about the size perfect for one person.
 We make an assembly line for the toppings and we can have a lot of homemade frozen pizzas done in no time.”

 ~ Homemade Pizza Pockets (“Pizza Pops”) from Healthful Pursuit ~ gluten free, dairy free, refined sugar free, vegetarian, with egg-free, vegan option

 Leanne explains: “I went gaga over pizza pops as a kid.
 I only wish it was over the gluten-free, healthy version.
 These will most definitely become a favorite at our house.”

-One reader said: “I came across these on Pinterest, and I HAD to try them!!
-They are so good and I love the added basil.”
-Another reader said: “Tonight I made these scrumptious eggplant pizzas with a twist and I thought I would share.
+Reader reviews: “I came across these on Pinterest, and I HAD to try them!!
+They are so good and I love the added basil.” and “Tonight I made these scrumptious eggplant pizzas with a twist and I thought I would share.
 Instead of cutting in rounds, I cut the eggplant long ways; I seasoned the eggplant with dried oregano, basil, pepper and garlic powder.
 After cooking the eggplant, I topped with your basil pesto sauce instead of tomato sauce, added sliced mushrooms and diced tomatoes, then topped with a combo of low fat mozzarella and parmesan cheese.
 Broiled for 5 minutes and they turned out delicious!
 My husband, an eggplant hater actually liked it…wonderfully shocking.
 Thank you.”